kalisio/geokoder/README.md

   - `source` specifies in which source this feature was found
   - `match` indicates which string value was used to compute relevance score
   - `matchProp` indicates which feature property was used to to compute relevance score
-  - `score` is the computed relevance score
+  - `score` is the computed relevance score.
+This score is included in the `[0, 1]` range, with `1.0` being the most relevant result.
+The score computation is based on the [Jaro-Winkler distance](https://en.wikipedia.org/wiki/Jaro%E2%80%93Winkler_distance).

 ### /reverse?lat=latValue&lon=lonValue&sources=filterPattern (GET)

 Performs *reverse* geocoding at the given point.
 Requires at least the `lat` and `lon` parameters which is the location that'll be searched in the geocoding sources.
 Additional query parameters include:
   - `sources`: allows users to only perform reverse geocoding in matching sources.
 The source matching is based on [minimatch](https://github.com/isaacs/minimatch#minimatch).
-  - `limit` the number of maximum items to get in the response
   - `distance` the maximum distance of items to be included in the response (useful for nearby location query not much for point in polygon query)
+  - `limit`: limit the number of results in the response.
+If not provided in the query it'll use the value defined in the `paginate.default.reverse` config key.
+It's also capped using the `paginate.max.reverse` value.

 The query returns the list of matching features, as an array.
 The service also add to each feature and additional `geokoder` object containing the following fields:
   - `source` specifies in which source this feature was found
+  - `distance` indicates the distance between the query location and the feature (currently only computed when the feature is a point).
+  - `score` is the computed relevance score.
+This score is included in the `[0, 1]` range, with `1.0` being the most relevant result.
+The score computation is based on the feature distance to the query location.

 ## Configuring